Nikki Laoye: Career

 In 2008, Laoye followed up with the release of her debut album Angel 4 Life— a collection of contemporary sounds and a lineup of top Nigerian artists including Rooftop Mcs, Blaise, Jeremiah Gyang and many more.
-The singer soon gained notoriety as her singles gradually rose to the number one spot on the Nigerian Chart Show for weeks; and she was a main feature on the MTV Base Rockumentary show- Advance Warning.
+The singer gained notoriety as her singles gradually rose to the number one spot on the Nigerian Chart Show for weeks, and she was a main feature on the MTV Base Rockumentary show- Advance Warning.
 In 2009, Laoye performed alongside American international gospel artists Kirk Franklin, Cece Winans and Donnie McClurkin to an audience of 500,000 at The 2009 Experience Concert in Lagos, Nigeria.
 Laoye also played a theatrical role in the Nigerian-Broadway stage play musical, OLURONBI in October 2009 and was one of the five female artists on the 2009 Tetmosol Girl Power Tour, which was a nationwide tour across various states of Nigeria.

 The release of the single "Never Felt This Way Before" brought a fresh urban Christian contemporary sound to the Nigerian music industry.
-This seven-time award nominated song, (2009 Hip Hop World Awards- Best Vocal Performance (Female) and HipHop World Revelation (Best New Artist); Kora Awards-Best Spiritual Artist and Best Arrangement; 2009 City People Entertainment Awards-Musician of the Year (Female); the 2009 Nigerian Entertainment Awards in the US -Gospel Artist of the Year & 2009 SoundCity Music Video Awards-Best Female Video), received major accolades and gave Laoye the rating as the 3rd Best Performance at the 2009 HipHop World Awards in Nigeria (Darey Art Alade and Tuface coming 1st and 2nd respectively, out of the 10 performances at the awards).
+The song received critical acclaim and was nominated for several awards, including Best Vocal Performance (Female) and HipHop World Revelation (Best New Artist) at the 2009 Hip Hop World Awards.
+It also earned nominations at the Kora Awards for Best Spiritual Artist and Best Arrangement, as well as recognition at the 2009 City People Entertainment Awards for Musician of the Year (Female), the 2009 Nigerian Entertainment Awards for Gospel Artist of the Year, and the 2009 SoundCity Music Video Awards for Best Female Video.
+The track's success elevated Laoye’s profile, earning her the position of the 3rd Best Performance at the 2009 Hip Hop World Awards in Nigeria, behind Darey Art Alade and Tuface, who ranked 1st and 2nd respectively among the 10 performances at the event.